 This includes where a person is without conventional accommodation (e.g. sleeping in a park or a car), moving frequently between temporary accommodation (e.g. refuges/emergency housing or friends) or living in marginal accommodation on a medium to long term basis (e.g. rooming houses, transitional housing or caravan parks).

-At risk of homelessness includes where a person has circumstances (e.g. mental illness, age, financial hardship or domestic violence) or a legal issue that make it difficult to access or maintain secure accommodation.
+At risk of homelessness includes where a person has circumstances (e.g. mental ill-health, age, financial hardship or family violence) or a legal issue that make it difficult to access or maintain secure accommodation.

 We focus on preventing evictions for example: